 Yoga has also been linked to help aide in headache relief, neck pain and arthritis.

-A small study which included 14 postmenopausal women experiencing hot flashes was conducted, investigated potential effects of restorative yoga poses.
-Bother mean number of hot flashes per week and mean hot flash score decreased from baseline to week 8 with no adverse outcomes noted.
+A small study which included 14 postmenopausal women experiencing hot flashes was conducted.
+Thus, investigating potential effects of restorative yoga poses.
+Both mean number of hot flashes per week and mean hot flash score decreased from baseline to week 8 with no adverse outcomes noted.

 One systematic review and meta analysis on the effectiveness and safety of yoga of women with sleep problems included 19 studies, totally 1832 participants.
 The analysis of research (including restorative yoga) found that yoga interventions in women can be beneficial and impact sleep quality.
 The way in which yoga may help in managing sleep problems lies in increasing melatonin and reducing hyperarousal.

 Another study 2013, looked at long term yoga practice on sleep quality and quality of life (QOL) in the elderly.
 The study included individuals 60+ years of age in Nagpur city and used two types of survey questionnaires.
 Both the QOL questionnaires and quality of sleep questionnaires concluded that long term yoga practice groups had better outcomes then control groups.